allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 However, it's hard to fit it completely because the projected image cannot make new knots on their own.

-In this way, even if the numerical evaluations of the error and the discrepancy of distributions are small, the wasserstein autoencoders are not capable of creating new knots.
+In this way, even if the numerical evaluations of the error and the discrepancy of distributions are small, the autoencoders are not capable of creating new knots.
 The topological discrepancy cannot be resolved just by the autoencoders.

 Table 3.3.1.
 Hyper parameters